-My restoration process relies upon grace as the process IS ABOUT adapting to the challenges that are certain to come without exception.
+My restoration process essentially is a reflection of the meaning of grace as the process is about adapting to the challenges that are certain to come and making beauty for ashes.
 Just as it is with our lives, as we walk in the Lord’s grace we will stumble and even fall because we still live in body’s of flesh and a sinful world.
 The Lord will not abandon us in our failure but will pick us back up so we may continue in His grace according to our need.
 Our lives depend upon His grace!

 I had a neighbor ask if I would paint her bedroom suite.
 For some reason, without any hesitation, I said, ‘sure!’
 I heard my words come out of my mouth and knew this was not good but reasoned, how hard could this job be?
 Pretty straightforward I told myself.
 I failed to recall that the custom projects I have done in the past I increase my expectation to 1000% which turns me into a neurotic lunatic that allows for zero mistakes.
 So, as I begin, with each painted coat I am careful to leave no brush strokes which requires frequent sanding.
-I sand away so much that the corners end up being rubbed bare.
-Specific request was to not have a ‘shabby chic’ look, so this was to be the beginning of a series of challenges and what I normally call my labor of love into a seemingly unending nightmare of unforgiving and relentless judgement.
+I end up sanding away so much that the corners are rubbed bare which is contrary to my order request and the starting point of and what normally is a labor of love into a seemingly unending nightmare of unforgiving and relentless judgement.

 I have a shop in the lower part of our home.
 Not only is it where I love to work, but it is where I talk to the Lord.
 Where I listen to my audio bible and my favorite teachers and preachers and where I pray ongoing and dialogue with the Lord a great deal.
 Essentially, my shop is my sanctuary, where I meet with God.
 In particular, this day, as I am going through this now tormenting cruel task, I ask, ‘Lord, is there something I can learn about the things of God in this?’
-Continuing, I go about this job in solemn silence as all joy has fled and it has turned into hard labor.
-With each difficulty that presents and the harder I try to improve, the worse and more grief I add to my plight.
-By this time, I am a few days in 25 hours or so.
-At this point I am now trying to come up with how I am going to find another suite for my neighbor and the expense and all the rest and it feels like a pool I am drowning in.
-I am about to quit and call this a irreparably disaster so I stop and sit down.
-My question to God has a desperate appeal now, as I try to compose myself.
-I ask in my defeat, ‘Father, let me hear your heart.’
+In such a state of panic, I continue not expecting to hear anything as time was going by, 25 plus hours with what seemed no end to the grief and as the harder I would try to improve, the worse it got.
+Instead of tuning in to the Lord, I am almost nauseous now thinking of how I need to find another suite in replace of this disaster I was creating.
+Which led me in desperate appeal but surprised myself when I sat down, and asked the Lord, ”Father, let me hear your heart.’

 Next to how I normally do my work, in one moment, God gave me a beautiful picture of His grace in contrast to the Letter of the Law.
 His Spirit is the paint brush of grace and where He is there is freedom.